jeannemtl/spectral-memory-plugin7/plugins/memory/spectral_memory/text.md

 PROJ.accuracy = 100.0
 PROJ.token_budget = 5555

-then decode all of them spectrally
+### THEN

+use the spectral-memory skill to decode USER.gpu spectrally from the signal